The Gambia Press Union (GPU) made the Legal Assistance Policy

 This report is a joint project between the Gambia Press Union (GPU), Africa Freedom of Information Centre (AFIC), and Panos Institute of Southern Africa (PASf).
 The project aims to Promote Transparency and Accountability in Electoral Processes in Africa.
 The report specifically focuses on the extent to which relevant electoral stakeholders proactively disclose electoral information.

 The right of Access to Information guaranteed by Article 9 of the African Charter on Human and Peoples’ Rights (ACHPR) is an invaluable component of democracy, as it goes a long way in facilitating participation in public affairs.
-Its significance is underpinned by the fact that it’s a cross-cutting right necessary for the realisation of other fundamental human rights, including the right to participate in government directly or through freely chosen representatives, as guaranteed by Article 13 of the African Charter.
+Its significance is underpinned by the fact that it’s a cross-cutting right necessary for the realization of other fundamental human rights, including the right to participate in government directly or through freely chosen representatives, as guaranteed by Article 13 of the African Charter.

 People need more accurate, reliable information now more than ever.
 As the world fights the coronavirus pandemic, they would rely on journalists to provide them with such unsullied life-saving informative and educative stories.